fdileta/gitlab-dbt-project/transform/snowflake-dbt/models/common_mapping/mapping.md

 This table contains the most recent subscription version associated with each namespace in each month, and represents the most complete namespace <> subscription mapping we have.
 It prefers the Zuora namespace <> subscription mappings, then fills in any nulls with bridge logic.
 The end objective is to backfill Zuora with all mappings so that `dim_subscription` can be the SSOT for namespace <> subscription relationships.

+Although in the prep data, namespaces can be associated with multiple `dim_subscription_id`s and/or multiple `dim_subscription_id_original`s in a single month, we use a `QUALIFY` statement in this table to limit down to **one** subscription per namespace per month (the most recently created subscription).

 {% enddocs %}